Heber Valley Railroad Equipment

 (Read more about Utah Railway wooden cabooses)

-D&RGW flangers 052 and 062 arrived by truck in Heber City on Monday, January 15, from Colorado, where they had been owned by a private individual.
-They were last based in Alamosa, Colo., to clear snow on nearby LaVeta Pass.
+D&RGW Flangers -- Heber Valley Railroad acquired two former D&RGW flangers in January 2024.
+The flangers were to be used to help keep the Utah tourist line clear of snow in the winter months.
+D&RGW flangers 052 and 062 were moved from Colorado by truck and arrived in Heber on Monday, January 15.
+In Colorado, they had been owned by a private individual.
+In regular D&RGW service they were last based in Alamosa, Colorado, to clear snow on nearby LaVeta Pass.

-Chief Mechanical Officer Mike Manwiller tells Railfan & Railroad, that the Heber Valley's winter schedule has grown in recent years and keeping the line clear of snow is important.
-That was especially obvious last winter when Utah received a deep snowpack.
-Manwiller said the railroad was often running its wedge plow once or twice a week.
-However, that wedge plow can't move snow out from between the rails, which is why these flangers are the perfect addition to the fleet.
-The fact that they will also be used on a former Rio Grande branch line is an added bonus (perhaps even behind Heber Valley's Rio Grande-painted GP9).
-The flangers will maintain their D&RGW appearance and identification.
+Heber Valley's winter schedule has grown in recent years and keeping the line clear of snow was becoming important.
+The railroad was often running its wedge plow once or twice a week.
+However, the wedge plow can't move snow out from between the rails, which is why these flangers are the perfect addition to the Heber Valley's operating fleet.

 ###